Blog

 KEY TAKE AWAYs

-What is Seidr infostealer malware?
+What is Seidr Infostealer Malware?

 Seidr malware is an emerging stealer that was first observed at the end of 2023, collecting comprehensive system information, including system name, username, OS version, screen resolution, and hardware identification.
 Seidr can deploy a two-stage module that simultaneously runs a crypto clipper and a keylogger, making it a potent threat.
 The stealer is written in the C++ programming language and leverages encryption techniques to avoid detection, such as blacklisting specific processes related to security analysis and debugging.